-A copy of our user agreement is available here.
+A copy of our user agreement is available at the bottom of this page.
 If a community member wishes to seek help from the program, they should review the contract and write a letter to NARI explaining the need and the hardship facing the applicant, making it hard to get it done through normal channels.

 Past community projects have included remodeling the Boys and Girls Club building, working on a new entrance for the Discovery Center and numerous residential projects including working with the National Guard to assist families with a deployed member with small home maintenance tasks.